mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 ---
 layout: post
-title: "Python & Docker for data science"
+title: "Realistic Python & Docker work flow"
 categories: development
 toc: true
 ---

+{:toc}

-TOC PLUGIN ADDED
+TOC TAG ADDED

 If you want to jump to the step-by-step installation on Windows, [click here](#step-by-step-setup-with-pycharm-on-windows).